mrsimoes/hlnsync/README.md

 - Support for checking for duplicates by actual content, not just hash.
 - Update target mtimes from source.
 - Allow more output sorting options, e.g. by name or mtime.
-- Allow config files and maybe store database along with config files in some .lnsync-DDDD directory at the root.

 ## Release Notes

-- Version 0.3.9
+- Version 0.4.0
- - Fix bug when multiple online databases share same database file via --root.
+ - Drop Python 2 compatibility.
+ - Add config files.
- - Multiple small bug fixes.
+ - Bug fixes.
 - Version 0.3.8
  - Less hashing on `onfirstonly`.
  - Sort file search output by size.